 This had in turn held moisture against the wall and allowed damp penetration to the inside.
 It had also added to a problem with the wall ties.

-This was one case where the cost of the works I found were likely to be more than simply injecting, but if the works were not carried out then the injection would not have worked anyway and the floors would have continued to rot.
+This was one case where the cost of the works I found were likely to be more than simply injecting a new chemical damp proof course, but if the works were not carried out then the injection would not have worked anyway and the floors would have continued to rot.

 Yet another house with a number of small issues that needed to be addressed.